Paulescu/real-time-data-pipelines-in-python/README.md

 ## Example

-In this repo you have a full implementation of a production-ready real-time feature pipeline for crypto trading.
+In this repo you have a full implementation of a production-ready real-time feature pipeline for crypto trading, plus a real-time [dasbhoard to visualize these features](https://streamlit-plabartabajo-ohlcinrealtime-production.deployments.quix.io/).

-We use [Quix Streams 2.0](https://github.com/quixio/quix-streams) which is a cloud native library for processing data in Kafka using pure Python.
+We use [Quix Streams 2.0](https://github.com/quixio/quix-streams) a cloud native library for processing data in Kafka using pure Python.

 With Quix Streams we get the best from both worlds:

 - low-level scalability and resiliency from Apache Kafka, so our code is production-ready from day 1, and

 - an easy-to-use Python interface, which makes this library extremely user-friendly for Data Scientist and ML engineers like you and me.

+In this repository we have implemented 3 services for our real-time pipeline

+- `trade_producer` → reads trades from the Kraken Websocket API and saves them in a Kafka topic.
+- `trade_to_ohlc` → reads trades from Kafka topic, computes Open-High-Low-Close candles (OHLC) using Stateful Window Operators, and saves them in another Kafka topic.

+- `ohlc_to_feature_store` → saves these final features to an external Features Store.

+Plus a

+- Streamlit `dashboard` to visualize the saved features in real-time.

+The final pipeline has been deployed to the [Quix Cloud](https://quix.io/), as well as the [Streamlit dashboard](https://streamlit-plabartabajo-ohlcinrealtime-production.deployments.quix.io/).

 ## Run the pipeline locally in 5 minutes